 17. Take a Walk Along the Midnight Sun Trail

-The trail stretches for over 4.3 kilometers and takes visitors on a journey from Camp Ripan to Luossavaara.
+The Midnight Sun Trail is a stunning hiking route that winds through the breathtaking landscapes of Kiruna.
+The trail stretches for over 4.3 kilometers (2.6 miles) and takes visitors on a journey from Camp Ripan to Luossavaara.

 The trail is well marked with wooden signs with a symbolic sun and a “Midnattssolstigen” prescription.
 Along the way, hikers will be treated to incredible views of the surrounding tundra, rolling hills, and expansive forests.

-19. Go on a Day Trip to Abisko National Park
+18. Go on a Day Trip to Abisko National Park

 Throughout the park, you will find permafrost, frozen terrain, that contrasts with alpine meadows during spring and summer.